Get through the hot summers with this super refreshing Minty Green Iced Tea!

-You can use any kind of green tea that you like for this - my favorites have been jasmine or lemon-flavored green tea, since that adds another layer of flavors to this awesome summer drink.
+- Green tea.
+This iced tea has a more subtle tea flavor thanks to the green tea.
+I think the combination of mint and green tea is absolutely lovely.
+You can use any kind of green tea that you like for this - my favorites have been jasmine or lemon-ginger green tea, since that adds another layer of flavors to this awesome summer drink.

 Minty Green Iced Tea

 - Steep the teabags and the mint leaves in 2 cups of hot water for 5 minutes.
 Strain into a heat-proof container, add the agave syrup, and mix to dissolve.
 Add the ice cubes and cold water, and mix well.